a327ex/SNKRX/devlog.md

 * Achievements
   * Come up with a few new ones as I play the game more and balance the numbers
   * Implement all the ones I already uploaded to Steam

+# Day 67 - 24/04/21

+Added an end game screen and started work on making elites spawn throughout the levels.